seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 monstrous matter of feast, which worthily deserved noting.

 **MECAENAS**
-She’s a most triumphant lady, if report be square to
+She's a most triumphant lady, if report be square to
 her.

 **DOMITIUS ENOBARBUS**